Shill-Proof Auctions

 Abstract:

-In an auction, a seller may masquerade as one or more bidders in order to manipulate the clearing price.
 We characterize single-item auction formats that are shill-proof in the sense that a profit-maximizing seller has no incentive to submit shill bids.
-We distinguish between strong shill-proofness, in which a seller with full knowledge of bidders' valuations can never profit from shilling, and weak shill-proofness, which requires only that the expected equilibrium profit from shilling is nonpositive.
+We distinguish between strong shill-proofness, in which a seller with full knowledge of bidders' valuations can never profit from shilling, and weak shill-proofness, which requires only that the expected equilibrium profit from shilling is non-positive.
 The Dutch auction (with a suitable reserve) is the unique (revenue-)optimal and strongly shill-proof auction.
-Moreover, the Dutch auction (with no reserve) is the unique prior-independent auction that is both efficient and weakly shill-proof.
-While there are multiple ex-post incentive compatible, weakly shill-proof, and optimal auctions; any optimal auction can satisfy only two properties in the set {static, ex-post incentive compatible, weakly shill-proof}.
+Any deterministic auction can satisfy only two properties in the set {static, strategy-proof, weakly shill-proof}.
+Our main results extend to settings with affiliated and interdependent values.

 New Economics Papers: this item is included in nep-des, nep-gth and nep-mic